the-markup/split-tests/readme.txt

 == Description ==

-A WordPRess plugin to add A/B split tests that without tracking individual users.
+A WordPRess plugin to add A/B split tests without tracking individual users.
 Currently there are two kind of tests:

 * **Post title tests**: test multiple headlines for a single post.
 * **DOM tests**: test arbitrary changes to text based on DOM manipluations.

+Depends on Advanced Custom Fields plugin, which you will need to install and license separately.

 == Installation ==